techconative/Restel/README.md

 ## Features:

-- Execute test cases defined in excel.
+- Execute test cases defined in Excel.
-- Have the template excel created from OpenAPI docs.
+- Have the basic test Excel created from OpenAPI docs.
 - Present the test results as Allure reports.

 ## Pre-requisite: